kriserickson/kriserickson.github.com/_drafts/typescript-all-the-things.md

 Which isn't a lot of work for small files, but it is a lot of Regex Replace /this\.(\w+) = function/public $1/ and Regex Replace /function (\w+)\(/private $1(/ and Regex Replace /var (\w+);/private $1;/ and then manaully adding a lot of this references.

+#### Tip 8 - JQuery can be a nemesis

-And then I started running into problems, because there are a lot of anonymous functions in our code, and if something calls that anonymous function without correctly setting the scope of this then you are headed into a heap of trouble.
+Then I started running into problems, because there are a lot of JQuery calls in our code, and if something calls that anonymous function without correctly setting the scope of this then you are headed into a heap of trouble.
 For example, suppose we have some Controller that is using jQuery: